DarienSngoeun/DarienSngoeun/README.md

 ## Hi there 👋
-I'm Darien, a software engineer based in the United States.
+I'm Darien, a software engineer based in the United States of America.

 I mainly have experience in frontend but I'm starting to transition into becoming an Ai Engineer.